Big Sycamore Farm

 If your schedule allows it, why not try this?!
 Instead of paying for your membership, come work for it.
 Three hours once a week, is all we need in return for your share of the morning's fresh harvest

-For the 2022 growing season, we will work Monday and Friday mornings 9 am - 12 noon.
-At the moment we are working 8:30 - 11 to beat the heat of the day.
+For the 2023 growing season, we will work Wednesday and Friday mornings 9 am - 12 noon.

 You will learn to start seedlings, transplant, harvest and maintain crops.
 We are family friendly, so if you home school, or have young children, they may come along.